CIROH-UA/ciroh-ua_website/docs/services/cloudservices/ciroh jupyterhub/index.md

 Submit the form below to get access to the CIROH JupyterHub environments:

-<a class="button button--active button--secondary" href="https://forms.office.com/Pages/ResponsePage.aspx?id=jnIAKtDwtECk6M5DPz-8p4IIpHdEnmhNgjOa9FjrwGtUNUoyV1UxNFIzV1AyTDhTNzdOT1Q5NVlLTC4u"> JupyterHub (2i2c) Infrastructure Request Form</a>
+<a class="button button--active button--primary" href="https://forms.office.com/Pages/ResponsePage.aspx?id=jnIAKtDwtECk6M5DPz-8p4IIpHdEnmhNgjOa9FjrwGtUNUoyV1UxNFIzV1AyTDhTNzdOT1Q5NVlLTC4u"> JupyterHub (2i2c) Infrastructure Request Form</a>
 ---
 :::note
 You will need to submit GitHub username for this request.